Australian-Imaging-Service/pipelines/.github/ISSUE_TEMPLATE/new_epic.md

 ---
 name: Create a new Epic
 about: Epic is a large piece of work, requiring more than a "Program Increment" (PI) to complete.
 Elaborate epics and break them down into features that can be completed within a PI
 title: "[Epic Name]"
-labels: epic
+labels: epic, pipelines-stream
 assignees: ''

 ---

 ## Instructions